Apricot granola has all you expect from the spring season: it's warm, smells sweet and will grant you the energy you need to start your mornings.

 - Bake for 25 to 30 minutes, until the granola is lightly golden.

 - Let the granola cool before adding the dried apricots.
-Store in an airtight container, room temperature, for 2 weeks.
+Store in an airtight container at room temperature.

 Leave a Reply